SonarSource/sonarlint-eclipse/README.md

 To run ITs for the default target platform and SonarQube version you can use a helper script:

-    ./scripts/run-its.sh --init  # start X server for windows opened by the tests ./scripts/run-its.sh
+    ./scripts/run-its.sh

 This assumes that the project was already `mvn` installed.
 You may want to run a specific test to avoid running everything: